 In November 2016 the Friends successfully completed their Be Wild Campaign for Youth Nature Education, which raised $250,000 in funds, goods, and services to furnish the refuge's Oak Savanna Learning Center and enhance the adjacent outside learning spaces with trails, signage, landscaping, a floating wetland education station, and more.

 Our organization operates the Eagle's Nest Nature Store, open during business hours at Refuge Headquarters, and during events and other designated times at the Oak Savanna Learning Center.

-Refuge is located approximately 5 miles west of US 169 on Sherburne County Road 9
+The refuge is located approximately 5 miles west of US 169 on Sherburne County Road 9.